 I’m all for changing up the formula, but no nudity?
-Not a single piece of legitimately naked female flesh?
+Did someone forget it was the 80s and that they were making a slasher movie?
 Not cool writer/director Tom McLoughlin, not cool.
 And if Jason was cremated after part IV then isn’t the body here actually the distraught father from part V?
 Whatever, there’s Horseshack!
-On the plus side there are plenty of fun, gory kills here alongside a surprising sense of humor resulting in an entertaining ride.
+On the plus side there are plenty of fun, gory kills here, and McLoughlin delivers a surprisingly atypical sense of humor resulting in an entertaining ride.

 3. Friday the 13th (1980)